 Before your child’s liver biopsy, make sure your child:

-Has any blood tests the doctor orders.
+Has any blood tests the healthcare provider orders.

 Does not eat or drink anything for 6 hours before the biopsy.

 In some cases, an ultrasound is done before the biopsy.
 During an ultrasound, harmless sound waves are used to create an image of the liver.
-The doctor uses this image to find the part of the liver from which to take tissue samples.
+The healthcare provider uses this image to find the part of the liver from which to take tissue samples.
 A mark is made on the skin over the best site for the biopsy.

 Before the biopsy starts, your child’s blood pressure, pulse, breathing, and temperature will be checked.
-Your child will be given medication to make him or her drowsy or lightly asleep, or in a state like deep sleep.
+Your child will be given medicine to make him or her drowsy or lightly asleep, or in a state like deep sleep.
 During the biopsy:

 A small, hollow needle is quickly passed through this incision.
 A small sample of liver tissue is removed with the needle.